Kievan Rus': Reign of Vladimir and Christianisation

 Adherence to the Eastern Church had long-range political, cultural, and religious consequences.
 The church had a liturgy written in Cyrillic and a corpus of translations from Greek that had been produced for the Slavic peoples.
 This literature facilitated the conversion to Christianity of the Eastern Slavs and introduced them to rudimentary Greek philosophy, science, and historiography without the necessity of learning Greek (there were some merchants who did business with Greeks and likely had an understanding of contemporary business Greek).
-In contrast, educated people in medieval Western and Central Europe learned Latin.
-Enjoying independence from the Roman authority and free from tenets of Latin learning, the East Slavs developed their own literature and fine arts, quite distinct from those of other Eastern Orthodox countries.
-(See Old East Slavic language and Architecture of Kievan Rus for details).
-Following the Great Schism of 1054, the Rus' church maintained communion with both Rome and Constantinople for some time, but along with most of the Eastern churches it eventually split to follow the Eastern Orthodox.
+Following the Great Schism of 1054, the Kievan church maintained communion with both Rome and Constantinople for some time, but along with most of the Eastern churches it eventually split to follow the Eastern Orthodox.
 That being said, unlike other parts of the Greek world, Kievan Rus' did not have a strong hostility to the Western world.

-Golden age
+Reign of Yaroslav

 Yaroslav, known as "the Wise", struggled for power with his brothers.
 A son of Vladimir the Great, he was prince of Novgorod at the time of his father's death in 1015.
-Subsequently, his eldest surviving brother, Svyatopolk the Accursed, according to domestic but not foreign sources, killed three of his other brothers and seized power in Kiev.
-Yaroslav, with the active support of the Novgorodians and the help of Viking mercenaries, defeated Svyatopolk and became the grand prince of Kiev in 1019.

 Although he first established his rule over Kiev in 1019, he did not have uncontested rule of all of Kievan Rus' until 1036.
 Like Vladimir, Yaroslav was eager to improve relations with the rest of Europe, especially the Byzantine Empire.
-Yaroslav's granddaughter, Eupraxia, the daughter of his son Vsevolod I, Prince of Kiev, was married to Henry IV, Holy Roman Emperor.
+Yaroslav's granddaughter, Eupraxia, the daughter of his son Vsevolod I, was married to Henry IV, Holy Roman Emperor.
 Yaroslav also arranged marriages for his sister and three daughters to the kings of Poland, France, Hungary and Norway.

-Yaroslav promulgated the first East Slavic law code, Russkaya Pravda; built Saint Sophia Cathedral in Kiev and Saint Sophia Cathedral in Novgorod; patronized local clergy and monasticism; and is said to have founded a school system.
-Yaroslav's sons developed the great Kiev Pechersk Lavra (monastery), which functioned in Kievan Rus' as an ecclesiastical academy.
+Yaroslav promulgated the first law code of Kievan Rus', the Russkaya Pravda; built Saint Sophia Cathedral in Kiev and Saint Sophia Cathedral in Novgorod; patronized local clergy and monasticism; and is said to have founded a school system.
+Yaroslav's sons developed the great Kiev Pechersk Lavra (monastery).